- Sprinkler Systems

 Regardless of size, a leak is no small matter.

-Leaks in the bathroom and kitchen are common.
-What shouldn't be common is allowing leaks to go undetected or unrepaired.
 A small leak, about the size of the head of a pin, dripping at one drop per second can add up to 7 gallons a day.
 A big leak, the kind most often associated with a toilet malfunction, can waste 200 gallons or more per day.
 Knowing where to look for leaks can help cut water waste.
 Why wait to be surprised by abnormally high water use when checking for leaks is so easy?
 Use our "Locating Leaks 101" slideshow or the information below for help.

 Wait at least 15 minutes, then check the water in the toilet bowl.
 If color has traveled into the bowl, the toilet tank is leaking.
 The Tampa Water Department also has specially designed leak detection tablets available upon request.
 The most common causes of a leaking toilet are: